chrisrcardone/driftEmailVerify/README.md

 - [ ] Fill out values in `globalConfig`
 - [ ] Run `npm install` to download required modules
 - [ ] Test, test, test
+- [ ] Add your verification token from Drift to `globalConfig.drift.verificationToken` (to find this go to dev.drift.com > your app [click "Manage" button on hover] > App Credentials)
 - [ ] Deploy code then input the hosted URL for this new Webhook Endpoint (should look like: api.yourdomain.com/messages) into your [Drift Developer App under Webhooks](https://devdocs.drift.com/docs/webhook-events-1) and subscribe to the webhook event `new_command_message`
 - [ ] Run a live test in Drift
 - [ ] Enable your team in Drift to leverage `/verify` when they'd like to send a verification code to the visitor they're chatting with before executing their request